What happens if there is no will?

 When someone passes away without leaving a valid will, their estate is said to have been left intestate.
 In this situation, the law does not follow the deceased's wishes about their property and assets.
 Instead, a set of legal rules called intestacy rules determines how the estate is distributed.

 Dying intestate can create unexpected outcomes.
-Your assets may go to relatives you wouldn't have chosen, or be distributed in proportions that don't reflect your wishes.
-The process often takes longer and can be more costly than following a valid will, because someone must obtain letters of administration to manage the estate.
+A deceased person's assets may go to relatives they would not have chosen, or be distributed in proportions that do not reflect their wishes.
+The process often takes longer and can be more costly than following a valid will, as letters of administration are generally obtained by someone to manage the estate.

 In Australia, intestacy law is established through legislation that varies slightly between states and territories.
 When there is no will, the next of kin inheritance process follows a specific order of priority.
 This means the court will look to immediate family members first, then extended family if needed.
-Understanding these rules helps you see why having a will in place matters.
+These rules are one reason people often reflect on the role a will can play.

 For those leaving an intestate estate without a will, the consequences can affect both the distribution timeline and family relationships.
 Some people find themselves entitled to shares they didn't expect, while others receive nothing at all if they fall outside the legal definition of eligible relatives.